arvindmehra/parking-lot/README.md

 This is an object-oriented implementation of Parking Lot in Ruby.

-The parking lot will allow different types of vehicles to be parked:
+The parking lot will allow different types of vehicles to be parked across multiple buildings with multiple floors.

 -  Motorcycles/Scooters